jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes-unfinished.md

 *Protected (By the way: it’s not an arrow.)*

-When a procedure is __Protected__, it means that it’s inaccessible if contained in a circle, but accessible if contained in a triangle.
+When a command is __Protected__, it means that it’s inaccessible if contained in a circle, but accessible if contained in a triangle.

 | ![](images/4.%20Black%20Boxes%20Unfinished.002.png) | __≈__ | ![](images/4.%20Black%20Boxes%20Unfinished.003.png) |
 |----------------------------------------------------:|:-----:|:----------------------------------------------------|